vitorm04/docs.pt-br/includes/core-changes/aspnetcore/3.0/mvc-action-async-suffix-trimmed.md

 }
 ```

 A ação é roteável via `Product/ListAsync`.
-A geração de link requer a especificação do sufixo `Async`.
+A geração de link requer a especificação do sufixo de `Async`.
 Por exemplo:

 ```cshtml
 <a asp-controller="Product" asp-action="ListAsync">List</a>